 No one is safe from a cyber-security incident or even a full-scale data breach.
 Fortunately, the proper preparation means that in the case of a cyber-attack, your team will be ready to tackle the challenge efficiently, minimizing the hefty cost of compromised data and saving the day.

-Some networks have already begun to advertise 5G network speeds, but the jury is still out on what it really means to go 5G.
+Some networks have already begun to advertise 5G network speeds, but the jury is still out on what it means to go 5G.
 Markku Toiviainen, head of industry business development at Keysight Technologies, explains that 5G isn’t just next in line.
 It presents “a much bigger change than in transitioning from 3G to 4G,” because the signals “behave and move differently.’

 5G signals on a high-frequency, shorter wavelength, which changes the physics of the transmission.
-Toivainen adds that when it comes to signals at this speed, “the normal rules are not really valid anymore.”
+Toivainen adds that when it comes to signals at this speed, “the normal rules are not valid anymore.”
 Yet, networks are already mentioning 5G in their marketing materials, which means that they may be racing to muster up the extra equipment needed for such extraordinary wavelengths.

-Since 5g is merely in its infancy, the tech world is speculating how the transition to 5G could turn out, or if we really need it.
+Since 5g is merely in its infancy, the tech world is speculating how the transition to 5G could turn out, or if we need it.
 Thus far, it presents another case of technology escalating faster than anyone can keep up with it.

 Brand Alignment and Transparency

 Chris Wysopal admits that an important impetus for cybersecurity measures is public relations.
 He compares the transparency of technology brands with the ingredient labels on our food.
 When we have a bad reaction to food, we can turn to the ingredient list to provide some clues as to what the problem is.
 When it comes to cybersecurity, Wysopal says those problems “are never one simple thing,” making software vulnerable or causing it to fail.